 Cornmeal will generally last 6 to 12 months when stored at room temperature in its original packaging.
 In an air-tight container stored in a cool, dark, and dry place, cornmeal can last even longer than this.

 When stored with oxygen absorbers in Mylar bags, cornmeal can last over 10 years.
-However, the shelf life ultimately depends on a lot of factors like the type of cornmeal and storage conditions.
+However, the shelf life ultimately depends on many factors, such as the type of cornmeal and storage conditions.

 Which Type of Cornmeal Lasts Longest?